Skip to content

 Separating country from cloud platform lets us serve compliance-driven and operational requirements independently:

-• A customer can choose a region for data residency reasons (e.g. UK customer data must stay in the UK) without picking a cloud first.
+• A customer can choose a region for data residency reasons (e.g. UK customer data must stay in the UK, South African personal information must stay in South Africa under POPIA) without picking a cloud first.

 • The same regional intent can then be realised on Azure, AWS, or GCP — whichever the customer’s licence specifies — without changing where the data physically lives.